Portfolio optimization in a default model under full/partial information: The partial information case

 It is now possible to apply the previous results because the price process evolves according to the equation

-where each coefficient is $\G$-predictable, and there exists a martingale representation theorem for $(\P,\G)$-martingale.
+where $\tilde \mu$, $\tilde{\lambda}$ and $\sigma$ are $\G$-adapted, and $\beta$ is $\G$-predictable, and there exists a martingale representation theorem for $(\P,\G)$-martingales.
 We get the following characterization for the value functions and the optimal strategies when they exist.

-For the logarithmic utility function, we have: \begin{Theorem} We assume that $\beta^{-1}_t$ is uniformly bounded.
-Then, the solution of the optimization problem for the logarithmic utility function is given by
+For the logarithmic utility function, we assume that $\beta^{-1}$ is uniformly bounded, and we have: \begin{Theorem} The solution of the optimization problem for the logarithmic utility function is given by

 with $\hat{\pi}$ the optimal trading strategy defined by

 \end{Theorem} Therefore, we can see that the optimal portfolio in the case of partial information can be formally derived from the full information case by replacing the unobservable coefficients $\mu_t$ and $\lambda_t$ by theirs estimates $\tilde{\mu}_t$ and $\tilde{\lambda}_t$. \\